instituutnederlandsetaal/BlackLab/doc/technical/blacklab-internals.md

 The combined forward indexes also contain most of the contents of the documents, but missing are the tags around an in between the words (bold and italic tags, paragraph and sentence tags, header and body tags, metadata tags, etc.).

-All annotations get a forward index by default, but you can [disable this if you want](https://blacklab.ivdnt.org/guide/index%20your%20data/annotations.html#disable-the-forward-index).
+All annotations get a forward index by default, but you can [disable this if you want](https://blacklab.ivdnt.org/guide/index-your-data/annotations.html#disable-the-forward-index).

 ### index metadata file

 Each index has index metadata, containing information about the structure of the index.

-Older external indexes store this in a file called `indexmetadata.yaml`.
-The newer integrated index format has a special Lucene document containing this metadata.
+The current index format has a special Lucene document containing this metadata.
 You shouldn't normally need to access it, but if you do, run the IndexTool with `--help` to learn more.

 The index metadata contains information that BlackLab needs, such as: